chaitanyadjx/InGARSS2026/README.md

 Next.js code written for all pages.
 ## Issues of project

-1. Red line on mobile screen.
+1. Pictures need to be updated.

 ## Preview